Skip to content

 6.b Completing the dataset submission form

 EUI researchers, fellows and professors, from any discipline, can submit research data outputs for reposit in the Cadmus repository.
-Datasets presented for inclusion must be the output of research by a current EUI member, or an EUI research team, or a team of researchers with at least one EUI member.
+Datasets presented for inclusion must be the output of research by either (i) a current EUI member or (ii) an EUI research team or (iii) a team of scholars with at least one EUI member.
 The first step is to complete the online submission form.
-Library staff will use the submitted information to generate a formal metadata description in the Dublin Core schema, which will be used to generate the description page for the dataset in Cadmus.
-This process is essential to render the data findable, accessible, interoperable and reusable.
+Library staff will use the submitted information to generate a formal metadata description in the Dublin Core schema which will be used to generate the description page for the dataset in Cadmus.
+This process helps render the data findable, accessible, interoperable and reusable (FAIR Principles).
 Library staff will then make an appointment for data transfer.
 The name of the principal investigator, researcher(s), and - where appropriate - technical collaborator(s), must be provided.
 The email contacts of all collaborators must be provided.
 If the project is undertaken in the context of a consortium, the name of the data manager should be provided (if different from the principal investigator).

-By submitting the online data submission form, the P.I. acknowledges that the dataset presented for inclusion in the Cadmus repository is the output of original data generation and/or collection; or the output of significant, value-added, elaboration of pre-existing sources.
+By submitting the online data submission form, the P.I. acknowledges that the dataset presented for inclusion in the Cadmus repository is the output of original data generation and/or collection; or the output of significant, value-added elaboration of pre-existing sources.
 If the dataset is the output of original data collection and elaboration, details must be provided.
 If the dataset is derived from pre-existing sources, these sources must be listed (publisher, rights owner and/or institutional source).
-Creators of research data outputs which have been elaborated from pre-existing copyrighted sources may need to obtain the permission of rights owners before the research data output can be openly shared.
+Creators of research data outputs which have been elaborated from pre-existing copyrighted sources may need to obtain the permission of rights owners before research data outputs can be openly shared.
 Write to the Library for assistance.
 It is not possible to publish a dataset containing substantial portions of data sourced from pre-existing databases governed by contractual license.
-The EUI Library also assists scholars to reposit datasets in the discipline-specific data repositories indexed in the international re3data registry and by Google Dataset Search.
+Scholars can also reposit datasets in the discipline-specific data repositories indexed in the international re3data registry and by Google Dataset Search.

 EUI members submitting data to the Cadmus repository should state whether or not the dataset can be shared as open data or will be subject to embargo.
 Library staff can assist.
 In some cases it may be possible to create a limited, or aggregated, public version of the dataset for open sharing.
 Embargo status can change over time.